maurovanetti/inkfungus-template/README.md

 ### How can I set up a scene for the Gateway?

+You can simply fork this template, duplicate the scene you find in *Scene/Template Scene.unity* and start working on your copy.

+If you want to start from scratch instead:

 - Create an empty scene or open a scene you want to augment with Ink and Fungus.
 - [Import the Fungus package](https://github.com/snozbot/fungus/releases/) in the scene. *Lite* packages are OK.
 - [Import the Ink Unity Integration package](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055) in the scene.